emanguy/Curse-of-Strahd/Locations/Barovia/Barovia Town/Haunted House.md

   * North cabinet contains the following loot:
     * Small box containing a deck of cards
     * Wine glasses
-  * There is a trapdoor in the corner of the room which is supernaturally hidden by the house until the players reach **area 32**, the Hidden Trapdoor from the Dungeon B1 level

 ## Area 4 - Kitchen and pantry
 * **A** - Kitchen - tidy, has dishes and standard kitchen stuff like pots and pans and stuff.
 For a full list see page **213**.